dovydas55/Dots_Reborn/README.md

 * Action bar settings allow user to turn on and off vibration (set to vibrate each time score increases), music during gameplay and sound effects
 * All icons are homemade by developers

+#### Knows bugs:
+* There is a glitch in the animation when a vertical line of dots is erased.
+This however does not influence gameplay in any way, the right colored dots end up in the right places, but the animation of the transision is a little off.